Karela United FC: Rivalry

 Karela being a club based in the Nzema enclave of the Ellembele District located in Western Region of Ghana, they developed a fierce rivalry between them and their fellow Nzema enclave team Medeama SC.
 The rivalry has developed over the years into the Nzema Derby.
 They are also rivals with Nzema Kotoko.

 Grounds

-The team's home games are played at Crosby Awuah Memorial (CAM) Park.
+The team's home games are played at Crosby Awuah Memorial Park.

+Basake Holy Stars

+The Basake Holy Stars also use the Crosby Awuah Memorial Park for home games.
+In September and October 2024, the Basake Holy Stars drew these Ghana Premier League attendances at the 4,000-capacity Crosby Awuah Memorial Park: